Model-Free Power System Stability Enhancement with Dissipativity-Based Neural Control: Simulation Validation

 To ensure sufficient excitation, we randomly sampled $u_k$ and initial conditions from uniform distributions.
 We generated $2000$ short trajectories of length $1$s.
 After simulation, we filtered the sampled data to obtain a training data set that consisted only of data in a region of interest $\tilde{\mathcal{X}}$ where $|\Delta\omega|\leq0.1$ and $|\Delta\delta|\leq\pi$.
 The filtering process ensures that the training focuses on a typical operating region of the system and helps prevent unrealistic far-from-equilibrium data from distorting the gradients.
 We used a learning rate of $5\times10^{-4}$ and weight decay $10^{-4}$ in Adam, $(w_1,w_2,w_3,w_4)=(10,5,0.1,0.001)$, and trained for $20$ epochs.

 To test the controller, the system was initialized at equilibrium and at $t=0.2$s a three-phase ground fault occurred at B2.
 After $0.23$s the fault was removed and one line between B2 and B3 was tripped as a protection mechanism.
-As shown in Figure \ref{smib_ctrl}, the converter frequency dropped and oscillated drastically in the post-fault stage without the proposed control, losing synchronization with the infinite bus, while the dissipativity-based control stabilized the power angle dynamics of the VSG, indicating an enlarged RoA of the post-fault equilibrium.
+As shown in Figure \ref{smib_ctrl}, the converter frequency dropped and oscillated drastically in the post-fault stage without the proposed control, i.e. with $u=0$ in the dynamics \eqref{Swing}, losing synchronization with the infinite bus, while the dissipativity-based control stabilized the voltage angle dynamics of the VSG, indicating an enlarged RoA of the post-fault equilibrium.